Oceanir

 • SaaS Agreement

-Notes from the verification desk.
 What we're learning about reading places from pixels.
-Occasional, no noise.
+Occasional, useful, no noise.

 Try it on one image